google/zetasql/docs/one-pager.md

 </table>

-Result types for Unary Minus:
+Result types for Unary Plus and Unary Minus:

 <table>